oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 4
 ~~~~~~~~~

-Let's take the previous problem but fill the selector in addiction to enum values.
+Let's take the previous problem but fill the selector in addiction to enum options.

 **Solution**:

-To solve this problem, use ``@oro_entity_extend.enum_value_provider->getEnumChoicesByCode('enum_code')`` instead of the choice the array is using.
+To solve this problem, use ``@oro_entity_extend.enum_options_provider->getEnumChoicesByCode('enum_code')`` instead of the choice the array is using.

 .. code-block:: yaml